 Have you or your family experienced economic hardships?
 (1000 characters if yes)

 If you answer yes to this question, you should briefly explain what those hardships were and how they impacted your journey to medical school (etc. frequent moves, working during school, etc.).
 If you left and returned to school because of hardship, please explain that here.

-Have you been employed at the University of Pennsylvania Health System or Children’s Hospital of Philadelphia and worked with a Penn faculty mentor?
-If yes, please indicate name, department, phone number of faculty, and start/end dates
+Have you ever been employed at the University of Pennsylvania Health System or Children’s Hospital of Philadelphia and worked with a University of Pennsylvania faculty mentor?
+If yes, please indicate name, department, phone number of faculty member(s), and start/end dates.

 You should answer this question briefly with the information requested.

 UPenn Medical School essay #12

 Please explain your reasons for applying to the Perelman School of Medicine and limit your response to 1,000 characters.

 Since this secondary question requests a short essay, be succinct in your response.
 Start by doing your research on UPENN; read their mission statement, standards for admission, and basic requirements.
 Check out the structure and focus of their curriculum.

 What excites you about their school?
 Do you have a connection to their location?
 Do they offer any special programs or specialties that you are interested in?
 In what ways are the school’s goals similar to your own?
 How will Perelman’s faculty, curriculum, or special programs better prepare you for a career in medicine?
 This is an opportunity to show Perelman that you understand who they are, and how you’re a good fit for them — not just what they can do for you.